HASS-Taskforce-University-of-Melbourne/python-humanities-lesson/_episodes/01-starting-with-data.md

 `eebo_df` using **the `head()` method**.
 With a method, we can supply extra information within the open brackets to control its behaviour.

-Let's look at the data using these.
+Let's look at the data using this method.

 > ## Challenge - DataFrames
 >